-Avocado Soft Boiled Egg Toast is a pretty, delicious and totally satisfying snack or meal.
+Avocado Toast with Soft Boiled Egg is a pretty, delicious and totally satisfying snack or meal.
 Almost straight from the garden, this recipe is perfect for a summertime treat.
 I could eat avocado toast with garden tomatoes all summer long.There’s nothing as delicious as peak-of-their season avocados and tomatoes.
 Nothing!

 Okay, perhaps chocolate — but that’s a whole other post. 😉 And maybe a few other things tie with them.

 It was so fantastic to grab a few tomatoes for this recipe from his garden.
-In fact it was his sun-ripened crop that inspired this avocado toast with garden tomatoes and soft boiled eggs.
+In fact it was his sun-ripened crop that inspired this Avocado Toast Soft Boiled Egg and beautiful tomatoes.

-Have you noticed how popular, or trendy, if you will, that avocado toast has become.
-It’s one almost every menu, all over the internet, and now it’s in my kitchen!
+Have you noticed how popular, or trendy, if you will, that avocado toast has become?
+It’s on almost every menu, all over the internet, and now it’s in my kitchen.

-If this Avocado Soft Boiled Egg Toast Recipe sounds delectable, you might also love . . . .
+If this Avocado Toast with Soft Boiled Egg sounds delectable, you might also love . . .